 - Conferences for doctors and other medical professionals

-- Support group called Brain Warriors for patients with brain tumors and their loved ones
+- Support group called Brain Warriors for people who have experienced a stroke

 Find classes, events and support groups on our Events, Classes and Groups calendar.

-When you turn to LVHN for inpatient care, you will find:
+When you turn to the Neuroscience Institute for inpatient care, you will find:

 Neuroscience intensive care unit (NSICU)

 Our NSICU has a team of physicians and nurses with extensive training in neurology and critical care.
-We care for patients who have brain tumors, neurodegenerative diseases and complex spine conditions or trauma.
+We care for patients who have brain tumors, neurodegenerative diseases, neurovascular disorders and complex spine conditions or trauma.

 Highest level of stroke treatment